|Advanced 3D Lidar-based Mapping and Localisation

 Examples of some of the 3D++ technologies we developed include:

 The Robotic’s team has a very strong track history with pull from the mining and manufacturing industries.
-In recent years the capability autonomous navigation has expanded to include industrial environments and environmental sensing.
-Some examples of systems developed include: world-first automation of a mining dragline, fully autonomous Load Haul Dump (LHD) vehicle, fully autonomous 20-tonne Hot Metal Carrier (HMC) vehicle, autonomous vehicles for on-road and off-road navigation based on the Gator platform, the Seeker Science Rover, and many other systems.
+In recent years the capability in autonomous navigation has expanded to include industrial environments and environmental sensing.
+Some examples of systems developed include world-first automation of a mining dragline, fully autonomous Load Haul Dump (LHD) vehicle, fully autonomous 20-tonne Hot Metal Carrier (HMC) vehicle, autonomous vehicles for on-road and off-road navigation based on the Gator platform, such as the Woodside autonomous vehicle; apart from the Seeker Science Rover and many other systems.

-Our legged robots enables sensing, mapping (3D and 3D++) and actuation in extreme environments, including:
+Our legged robots enable sensing, mapping (3D and 3D++) and actuation in extreme environments, including:

 We develop advanced mechatronics systems (integrating systems with communications, sensing, processing, actuation, etc. subsystems) to support of all our R&D areas, as well as other groups within Data61 and other CSIRO Business Units.

 We have developed the robots and systems for 3D Lidar SLAM, 3D++, UAVs, Autonomous Vehicles, legged robotics, Guardian, etc. The team also supports the Sensor Networks Group, as well as projects for the Agriculture, Energy, Biosecurity, Oceans & Atmosphere and other CSIRO Business Units.
 The Advanced Mechatronics team also plays a core role in the design and implementation of the I3Hub at QCAT, as well as supporting I3Hubs in Melbourne and Tasmania.